CCALI/a2jdat/README.md

 As of this documents writing, the latest version for the system in the azure demo environment is located at: https://github.com/git-for-windows/git/releases/download/v2.30.1.windows.1/Git-2.30.1-64-bit.exe

+for windows, this README will use `Git Bash` for terminal commands

 4.)
 Install build tools:

 The node sub-dependencies for the DAT must be built locally on the target system and requires build tools for languages other than node.
 Run the command below to install the necessary build tools: